abeer-atef/qoura-simple-sql-project/README.md

 3. Use **SQL Server Management Studio (SSMS)** to run and test the procedures and queries.
 4. Images are included in the `images/` folder for reference.

----

-## Screenshots

-See the `images/` folder for UI and result previews.